zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Connecting-to-Sage-50-UK.md

 Enter your Sage 50 details as described below, then click 'Finish' to create the connection.

+Please note for Sage 50 v25 (2019) you must select the "Use manual data path" and enter the location of your data manually.

 ## Settings
 ### Company
 _Dependant_